 Prescription Drug Addiction Intervention

-A Prescription Drug Addiction Intervention must be tailored to the particular medication of abuse and individual.
-If you’re losing someone to a prescription medication addiction, talk to a Prescription Drug Intervention Specialist today at: 800-980-3927
+Prescription Drug Addiction Interventions must be tailored to the particular medication of abuse and individual.
+If you’re losing someone to a prescription medication addiction, talk to a Prescription Drug Addiction Intervention Specialist today at: 800-980-3927

 There is a perception among many that prescription pills are safer than street drugs.
 While this may be true with respect to impurities, many prescription drugs are as or more addictive than many street drugs.

 For example, prescription opioids like Codeine, Vicodin or Oxycontin or amphetamines like Adderall, Dexedrine, or Ritalin can result in severe addictions with devastating health and social consequences.
 In many cases, an individual may initially be prescribed an addictive prescription medication for legitimate medical reasons by their doctor but end up developing an addiction to it.

 In these unfortunate circumstances, the addict often ends up being caught between a real need for the medication and an addiction to it that is ruining there lives.
 Furthermore, many prescription pill addicts use the fact that they are prescribed the medication by a doctor to justify their addiction and remain in denial about the consequences it is having.

 If someone you care about is telling you no, I won’t go to treatment, I don’t need help or the problem isn’t that bad, you are in the right place.
 We Can Help!

 We assist friends and families with the help and support needed to effectively get a person of concern into treatment.
 Our track record of success has provided real hope, positive change and indispensable help to thousands.
 More than two decades has been spent developing strong relationships with a multitude of other service providers, advocates and volunteers who share our vision for recovery.